Logon and Logoff

-Being logged on to a remote PC allows you to keep connection with that PC active while not using any of the connection modes, or interfering with the work of the remote user.
+Being logged on to a remote PC allows you to keep connection alive without actively using any of the connection modes.

 When in the logged on state, the connection thumbnail shows a remote screen preview.
 You can also invoke an advanced hint window if you hover your mouse pointer over the thumbnail.

 Remote Utilities logon has nothing to do with Windows logon.
 You can be logged on to a remote PC regardless of whether there is any Windows user actually logged on to the system or not.